somtosoft/upcycled-fse-theme/readme.md

 #### Block CSS

-BlockTheme's superpowers include the ability to generate _block-specific CSS files_ and enqueue them automatically to their specific blocks, meaning they're only loaded if the block is present on the page.
+Up-cycled Full Site Theme's superpowers include the ability to generate _block-specific CSS files_ and enqueue them automatically to their specific blocks, meaning they're only loaded if the block is present on the page.

 To add a block-specific stylesheet, create a new directory and file in the `src/scss/blocks` directory.
 The directory should match the block's namespace, and the file should be named after the block's slug.
 For example, a block like `core/paragraph` would get a corresponding SCSS file named `src/scss/blocks/core/paragraph.scss`, while a stylesheet for the Gravity Forms block would be named `src/scss/blocks/gravityforms/form.scss`.